-./sgx\linux\x64\sdk\<version>.<build>.bin
+./sgx linux x64 sdk <version>.<build>.bin

-- d.
-When the question Do you accept this license? [yes/no] appears, type yes and press Enter to continue. - e.
+d.
 When the question Do you want to install in current directory? [yes/no] appears, choose one of the following:

 - If you want to install the components in the current directory, type yes and press Enter. - If you want to provide another path for the installation, type no and press Enter.